 In view of the fundamental link between humans and their environment, Sea Sense uses a ‘grassroots’ approach.
 Partnerships with coastal communities are at the heart of our mission and we work together to design conservation programmes that meet the needs and interests of local people.

 WHAT WE DO AT SEA SENSE...

 - Protect sea turtles, their eggs and nesting beaches

-- Monitor strandings of sea turtles and marine mammals
+- Monitor strandings of marine wildlife

 - Monitor and report illegal and destructive activities

 - Participate in national and regional marine wildlife research, conservation and management initiatives